 No: This might be a new problem.
-Go to the Starting a repair action.
+Go to the Start of call procedure.
 This ends the procedure.

 6. Did the system or partition remain running throughout the repair, and was the I/O processor, I/O adapter, or storage device replaced?